j-andrews7/Pipelines/ROSE_SE_Pipeline.md

 ```

 ##### 3.)
 Calculate signal at each SE.
 Within the folder for K27AC load of unique SEs for each cell type (4 in this case), run script to calculate signal from the RPM values in each GFF file. **(signal = RPM (density) * length of SE)**.
 This is how ROSE calculates it.
 This script will take each file in the folder and essentially intersect them, yielding a single file in BED-type format with the K27AC signal for each sample at each SE so that they may be easily plotted/manipulated.
-I create a folder for 'Included' samples and 'Excluded' ones, as the previous step gets the load for all the BAMs, many of which I don't care about since their SEs were ignored anyway.
+It will also add an SE_ID for each SE to the 4th column for easy reference later.
+I create a folder for 'Included' samples and 'Excluded' ones, as the previous step gets the load for **all the BAMs**, many of which I don't care about since their SEs were ignored anyway.

 **Python script (calc_SE_signal.py)**
 ```Bash